This page is designed to answer the following questions:

 Some reactions may be related to the environment or the situation and have no bearing on what you are communicating at all.
 Therefore, it is important to do your best to make an individual as comfortable as possible before the conversation starts to ensure they are receptive as possible to what you are saying.

 And situational factors can include:

-- Unexpected meeting
+- An unexpected meeting

-- Conversing immediately after a behaviour
+- Conversing immediately after an incident

 You may be able to identify the reasons for an individual’s discomfort by observing them during conversation.
 For example if they are shivering it could indicate that they are cold and you can offer them a blanket or turn the heating up.
 Or if they seem tired and unresponsive it may tell you that they should get some rest and the conversation should be rescheduled.